-17.1 GENERAL
+14.1 GENERAL

-The resource estimate compiled by Fladgate in this technical report represents the first NI 43-101-compliant mineral resource estimate completed on the Pickle Crow property.
+The previous 2011 resource estimate compiled by Fladgate, and described in Hennessey (2011), represented the first mineral resource estimate completed on the Pickle Crow property that had been prepared in accordance with NI 43-101.
+It has now been updated with the recent drilling.
 Numerous non-compliant historical estimates exist for the property (see Section 6).
-Neil Pettigrew, M.Sc., P.Geo, Vice President of Exploration for PC Gold, is also a part owner and Vice President of Fladgate.
+Neil Pettigrew, M.Sc., P.Geo, Vice President of Exploration for PC Gold, was also a part owner and Vice President of Fladgate necessitating an independent review of the 2011 and 2016 resource estimates.